Explore Our Unique History

 Read More

-Early Irish, Modest Work and a Slave named Frederick
+Early Irish, Modest Work and an Enslaved Man Named Frederick

 Early immigrants who came to America were attracted by the abundant work available, with no taxes or tithes taken from their pay by the powers-that-be.
 Catholic Irish from the Western Connaught region were entirely unfamiliar with industrial work, but it was waiting in abundance in America’s shipyards, coal mines, canals and railroads that were desperate for the unskilled labor that strong Irish backs could provide.
 They came alongside men like Frederick Douglas, ship caulker.